xatoss/Hola_JavaScript/README.md

 # Hola_JavaScript
 My first steps in JavaScript
-This reposition is a project that I have initiated in the workplace internship for my studies.
+This repository is a project that I have initiated in the workplace internship for my studies.